-4.13.2 Management Plan Environmental Objective For project personnel to respond effectively and efficiently in the event of an entry the project To ensure that any response is commensurate with the identification and mitigation and m Performance Criteria Emergency plans for construction developed prior to commencement o All personnel familiar with emergency procedures and their role in the emergency procedures and the emergency proced Mitigation Measures Responsibility Timing An appropriate spill kit, personal protective equipment and relevant operator instructions and emergency procedures for the management of wastes and chemicals associated with construction must be kept at the site.
+For project personnel to respond effectively and efficiently in the event of an emergency associated with any aspect of the project

+To ensure that any response is commensurate with the identification and mitigation of risks to the natural environment.

+- Emergency plans for construction developed prior to commencement of works on site. - All personnel familiar with emergency procedures and their role in the event of an emergency.

+Mitigation Measures Responsibility Timing An appropriate spill kit, personal protective equipment and relevant operator instructions and emergency procedures for the management of wastes and chemicals associated with construction must be kept at the site.
 This includes a spill kit that is to be available to all cable laying equipment during construction.
 PCM/Site Supervisor At all times Records shall be kept on chemicals and dangerous goods used during construction.
 PCM Throughout construction All personnel engaged in any aspect of live electrical work are to be suitably trained and qualified in their areas of experience to undertake the work required.
 PCM Throughout construction First aid and firefighting equipment (hand held extinguishers and fire hoses) shall be available at all construction sites.
 PCM At all times Construction workers operating vehicles on-site to be appropriately trained and licensed, so that these vehicles are operated in a safe and appropriate manner.
 All vehicle operators to be briefed on locations of maintenance, storage and refuelling areas.
-PCM During induction All relevant staff shall be trained in appropriate handling, storage and containment practices for chemicals and dangerous goods to be utilised during construction. РСМ During induction
+PCM During induction All relevant staff shall be trained in appropriate handling, storage and containment practices for chemicals and dangerous goods to be utilised during construction.
+PCM During induction